sourcebots/volunteer-docs/content/essential-knowledge/updating-volunteer-docs.md

 ![Pencil icon to click on for editing](/img/essential-knowledge/updating-docs/pencil.png)

 Once you've made your edit, scroll to the bottom and write what you changed in the 'Commit changes' box.
 Then pick a branch name, this should just be a summary of your changes in a shortened form.
-Once you've done this, then click 'Commit Changes' button.
+Once you've done this, then click the 'Propose file change' button.
 This will take you to the 'Open a pull request' page, (see the 'Creating a Pull Request' section below).

 ![Commit Changes form asking for you to fill out the changes to commit](/img/essential-knowledge/updating-docs/commit-changes.png)